Say you bought a dozen eggs for 10¢ and the sales tax was 3%. That would be three-tenths of a penny. So you paid a dime and three 1-mill tokens.

 Article: Urbana Daily Courier, July 25, 1935

 Action on the part of the federal treasury, Ames said, will be taken to meet the demands of Illinois and other states having a sales tax law.
-It will solve the Illinois problem, he said, involving the question of legality of the aluminum tokens issued by the state department.
+It will solve the Illinois problem, he said, involving the question of the legality of the aluminum tokens issued by the state department.
 Several hundred thousands of the state tokens are now in circulation throughout Illinois, according to Ames, and they will continue to circulate pending action by the government toward minting coins of the needed denomination.